Home

 Overtime on rest days or public holidays entails additional calculations and higher pay rates.

-The maximum allowed overtime is generally 72 hours per month, with exceptions permitted under specific conditions requiring approval from the Ministry of Manpower.
+• The maximum overtime is generally capped at 72 hours per month unless the Ministry of Manpower (MOM) approves exemptions.

 Are Part-Time Workers Eligible for Overtime Pay?